daattali/shinyalert/README.md

 And Shiny's modals are just fine.

 I created {shinyalert} for two reasons: first of all, I started working on it well before Shiny had modals.
 But I decided to keep working on it and release it even afterwards because I find {shinyalert} to be easier to use and to result in much nicer modals.
 There are also some extra features in {shinyalert}, such as the callback functions and the timer.
 But ultimately it's a matter of convenience and aesthetics.

+<h2 id="known-issues">Known issues</h2>

+- Clicking any `<button>` tag inside a modal will close the modal.
+This is due to the underlying JavaScript library having this issue.
+This means that, for example, using radio buttons from {shinyWidgets} wil cause this bug because their radio buttons are implemented using `<button>`.

 <h2>Credits</h2>